 All Year 5 children have experienced reading and then performing 'The Tyger' by William Blake.
 In groups, they recited the poem off by heart, putting into practice the key Year 5 oracy skills.

-The children had to: demonstrate a good command of Standard English, used intonation and pace, adapted their tone and expression, projected their voices at varying volumes to suit the poem and used a very good variety of facial expressions and hand gestures to emphasise points.
+The children had to: demonstrate a good command of Standard English; use intonation and pace; adapted their tone of voice and expression; projected their voices at varying volumes to suit the poem and used a very good variety of facial expressions and hand gestures to emphasise points.

-Year 5 children enjoy reading various books to their class especially during their story sessions.
-When reading, all children are encouraged to demonstrate a good command of Standard English while using ambitious vocabulary and varying sentence lengths, enunciate all words clearly and distinctly, from beginning to end and project their voice at varying volumes.
-When discussing the story, the children listen carefully to points raised, use different question types when probing, use connecting words and phrases when responding to questions and always respectfully challenge opinions or points.
+Particular skills developed regularly are: demonstrating a good command of Standard English while using ambitious vocabulary and varying sentence lengths; enunciating all words clearly and distinctly, from beginning to end; projecting the voice at varying volumes and emphasising particular words/phrases for effect.
+When discussing the story or receiving hotspot feedback from an adult, the children listen carefully to points raised, use connecting words and phrases when responding to questions and always respectfully challenge opinions or points.